berksudan/Distributed-Environment-Installation-Guide/2 - HDFS & Yarn Installation/guide.md

-# HDFS & Yarn Installation Guide
+# 2 - HDFS & Yarn Installation Guide

-We will install and configure virtual machines using VirtualBox.
+We will install and configure HDFS & Yarn.
 In this tutorial it is accepted that:
 - You have 3 machines (1 master, 2 slaves).
 - You have installed Ubuntu 18.04.4 LTS in your *local* (master) machine and in slaves.
 - You have updated and upgraded all packages in all machines.